Home > Explore News > New Report Details Agency Priorities for Mapping Coral Reef Ecosystems in Puerto Rico and the U.S. Virgin Islands

 Published on: 02/27/2023

-To meet this need, NOAA’s National Centers for Coastal Ocean Science (NCCOS) developed a systematic, quantitative approach and online GIS application to gather seafloor mapping priorities from researchers and coral reef managers.
-Participants placed virtual coins onto a grid overlaid on the project area to express the location of their mapping priorities.
-They also used pull-down menus to indicate specific mapping data needs and the rationale for their selections.
-Participants’ inputs were compiled and analyzed to identify high priority areas along with their justifications and requirements.
+Using an online Geographic Information System (GIS) application developed by NCCOS, participants placed virtual coins into grid cells overlaid on the project area to express the location of their mapping priorities.
+Also, they used pull-down menus to indicate specific mapping data needs and the rationale for their selections.

 Explore Similar News